Bob’s Testimony (Longer Version)

 This is Bob’s longer testimony.
 For a shorter version, see here.

 I was drawn to faith in Jesus Christ, partly through “UNSHACKLED!”, the radio ministry of Pacific Garden Mission in Chicago.
 When I wrote to thank them, they asked me to submit my testimony for possible use as a radio program.
-This document is long, but aimed to give them more than enough details to work with.
+This document is long, but it’s aimed at giving them more than enough details to work with.
 I also wrote it to help other Christians write their own testimonies to bless others.
-I give all glory to Jesus Christ who loves me and gave Himself for me.
+I give all glory to Jesus Christ, who loves me and gave Himself for me.

 The Early New York Years (1953–1976)

-As a child, I had a sensitive conscience which grieved me when I lied, stole, disobeyed my parents, or hurt others.
-I felt ashamed about my selfish thoughts, deeds, desires, interests, and concerns.
+As a child, I had a sensitive conscience, which sometimes grieved me when I lied, stole, disobeyed my parents, or hurt others.
+I sometimes felt ashamed of my selfish thoughts, deeds, desires, interests, and concerns.
 As I grew older, I tried to ignore my conscience, but I couldn’t.
 It was like a loud voice within me, pronouncing me guilty.
 I couldn’t silence that screaming voice, so I learned to live with it.

-I had no clearly defined purpose in life, but I was driven to achieve early success in business.
-Upon graduation from college, I had many job offers and went to work with KPMG, a huge international accounting firm.
-I was soon the youngest MBA and CPA on staff and the highest paid man on my level.
-I was ambitious to become a partner in the firm and was progressing toward that goal.
+I had no clearly defined purpose or goal in life, but I was driven to achieve early success in business.
+Upon graduating from college, I received many job offers and accepted a position with KPMG, a large international accounting firm.
+I was soon the youngest MBA and CPA on staff and the highest-paid person at my level.
+I was ambitious to become a partner at the firm and was making progress toward that.

 But I still felt empty.
-My accomplishments were not satisfying.
-God has made us for Himself and our hearts are restless until we rest ourselves on Him.
+My accomplishments were not too satisfying.
+God has made us for Himself, and our hearts are restless until we rest ourselves on Him.

-On Christmas 1975, a classmate from college gave me a Living Bible (paraphrase).
+On Christmas 1975, a college classmate gave me a Living Bible (paraphrase).
 I thought she was too religious and refused to discuss Christ with her, but the Scriptures spoke to me pointedly as I read them.
-Over several months, I read the entire Book and felt like the Lord was writing to me personally, as if I were the only man on earth.
-I didn’t understand all the Bible’s teaching.
+Over the months, I read the entire Book and felt as if the Lord were writing to me personally, as if I were the only one on earth.
+I didn’t understand all the Bible’s teachings.
 But I saw on every page, in an amazing and overwhelming way, that God is more real than I imagined.
 He is infinitely powerful, wise, true, and loving.
 He is so good and holy that He can’t tolerate people breaking His moral law, summarized in the Ten Commandments.
-This loving Heavenly Father was watching me all the time, in public and private, calling and expecting me to love Him and live for Him.
+This loving Heavenly Father was watching me all the time, in public and private, calling and helping me to love Him back and live for Him.

-My great liability was not just a list of sins I had committed, but my total failure to love God my Maker and Master with all my heart, soul, mind, and strength and to truly love my neighbors in everyday life.
-I had it backwards!
+My great liability was not just a list of sins I had committed, but my total failure to love God, my Maker and Master, with all my heart, soul, mind, and strength, and to truly love my neighbors in everyday life.
+I had it backward!
 I was outwardly decent, but living for myself.
 I knew the good I ought to do, but I didn’t do it.
-I neglected my duty to care for poor, needy, and defenseless people, because they are precious people made in the Lord’s image.
+I neglected my duty to care for poor, needy, and defenseless people, because they are precious, made in the Lord’s image.
 The Bible says that God must have first place in our lives, but I made no room for Him in my thoughts.
 Most often, I was selfish.

 The Later New York Years and Conversion (1976-1979)

-God, through the Scriptures, was telling me the bad news about myself, but thankfully in His word He spoke the good news as well!
+God, through the Scriptures, was telling me the bad news about myself, but thankfully, in the Bible, especially in the New Testament.
+He also spoke the good news!
 I read in the Bible and heard a radio preacher from Plano, TX explain Jesus’ words:

-Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
-Take my yoke upon you.
-Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
-For my yoke is easy to bear, and the burden I give you is light.
-(Mt.
-11:28–30 NLT)
+Come to Me, all of you who are weary and carry heavy burdens, and I will give you rest.
+Take My yoke upon you.
+Let Me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
+For My yoke is easy to bear, and the burden I give you is light.
+(Matt 11:28–30 NLT)

 As I read the Four Gospels, I saw Jesus pardoning people of all sorts—public criminals and private schemers, Jews and Gentiles, young and old.
 I reasoned that if He had pity on the Samaritan woman, the dying thief, and the Apostle Paul, He might have mercy on me.
-I noticed that Christ was only hard on Pharisees, who looked down their nose at others, who were hypocritical, hyper-critical, and judgmental, who were blind to their own wrongs.
-They knew information about God and performed religious rituals, but they didn’t know Him in a saving, loving way.
+I noticed that Christ was only hard on self-righteous Pharisees who looked down their noses at others.
+They were hypocritical, hypercritical, and judgmental, blind to their own wrongs.
+They knew information about God and performed religious rituals, but they didn’t know the Lord in a saving, loving way.

 I saw plainly that I needed to respond to Christ’s gracious offer.
 But how could I call on the Lord?
 Jesus walked on Earth centuries ago and now lives in Heaven–a real physical place.
 I was clear about that.
 But how could I come to Him by faith?
 These questions plagued me.